top of page

 Get solar performance analytics at scale with the standardized SysMap data service

-We are happy to announce the SysMap Data service upgrade to comply with the Orange Button (OB) data standard, designed for Distributed Energy Resources (DERs).
-You can now get Soltell's solar PV performance analytics for residential and commercial plants without installing weather sensors or relying on satellite data, and it is fully standard-compliant.
+We are happy to announce the SysMap solar performance analytics data service upgrade to comply with the Orange Button (OB) data standard, designed for Distributed Energy Resources (DERs).
+You can now get Soltell's solar PV performance analytics for residential, commercial and industrial PV plants without installing weather sensors or relying on satellite data, and it is fully standard-compliant.
 The Orange Button standard is a data format that aims to standardize the collection and exchange of data related to Distributed Energy Resources (DERs) such as solar panels and energy storage systems.
 The standard provides a common language for DER data that can be used by solution providers, integrators, utilities, regulators, and other stakeholders to support the integration of these resources into the grid.

 The Orange Button Initiative was developed by the US Department of Energy's Solar Energy Technologies Office in collaboration with the SunSpec Alliance, a trade association of distributed energy industry participants.
 The initiative was launched in 2016 with the goal of creating a standardized data format for the solar industry that could be adopted across different software platforms and technologies.
 The standard was developed through a collaborative process that involved stakeholders from across the solar industry, including utilities, solar companies, and software vendors.
 Today, the Orange Button standard is an open source standard, maintained by the OB Working group including Sandia National Laboratories, Blu Banyan and other stakeholders, and is available for use by anyone in the solar industry.